aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

   logging: new ecs.AwsLogDriver(this, 'TaskLogging', { streamPrefix: 'EventDemo' })
 });

-// An EventRule that describes the event trigger (in this case a scheduled run) const rule = new events.EventRule(this, 'Rule', {
+// An Rule that describes the event trigger (in this case a scheduled run) const rule = new events.Rule(this, 'Rule', {
   scheduleExpression: 'rate(1 minute)',
 });